-Figure 9 displays SLP and Z250 composites with respect to strong eastward transient and QS WAF monthly anomalies across
+Figure 9 displays SLP and Z250 composites with respect to strong eastward transient and QS-WAF monthly anomalies across North America.
+Details about the calculation of the

-- 400 North America.
-Details about the calculation of the WAF are provided in the methods section.
-The monthly mean eastward component of the transient WAF ( $M_x$ ) at 250hPa is averaged over the area [20-40N,220-300E] (green box in Figure 9a), which is the climatological location where most of the baroclinic transient eddies propagate (Nakamura et al., 2010).
-Equivalently, the monthly mean eastward component of the large-scale (k=1-3) QS WAF is averaged over a more northern location [45-65N,220-300E] (green box in Figure 9e), i.e. the preferred climatological location of the strongest eastward planetary QS WAF. - 405 December to March monthly means of the two indices are standardized with respect to the climatological SST simulation.
-For the composites we choose a 1.5 standard deviation threshold, but using other thresholds leads to qualitatively similar results.
+WAF are provided in the methods section.
+The monthly mean eastward component of the transient WAF (M_x) at 250 hPa is averaged over the area [20-40° N, 220-300° E] (green box in Fig. 9a), which is the climatological location where most of the baroclinic transient eddies propagate (Nakamura et al., 2010).
+Equivalently, the monthly mean eastward component of the large-scale (k = 1-3) QS WAF is averaged over a more northern location [45-65° N, 220-300° E] (green box in Fig. 9e), i.e., the preferred climatological location of the strongest eastward planetary QS WAF.
+December to March monthly means of the two indices are standardized with respect to the climatological SST simulation.
+For the composites we choose a 1.5 SD threshold, but using other thresholds leads to qualitatively similar results.

-When the eastward transient WAF is increased over the southern US (green box in Figure 9a) the composite mean AL is stronger than climatology and the North Atlantic anomalies project onto a negative NAO.
-Thus, our model experiments reproduce well the SLP response to increased eastward transient WAF observed in reanalysis (cp.
-Figure 3 in Jiménez-Esteve

-410 and Domeisen (2018)).
-At upper levels (Figure 9b) this teleconnection corresponds to a positive PNA-like Rossby wave train, which coincides with a decrease in the eastward large-scale QS WAF.
+When the eastward transient WAF is increased over the southern US (green box in Fig. 9a) the composite mean AL is stronger than climatology and the North Atlantic anomalies project onto a negative NAO.
+Thus, our model experiments reproduce well the SLP response to the increased eastward transient WAF observed in reanalysis (cf. Fig. 3 in Jiménez-Esteve and Domeisen, 2018).
+At upper levels (Fig. 9b) this teleconnection corresponds to a positive PNA-like Rossby wave train, which coincides with a decrease in the eastward large-scale QS WAF.

-The sensitivity to the different ENSO SST forcings is shown as probability distribution functions in Figure 9c, while table 1 shows the percentage of the strong positive (above 1.5 standard deviations) and negative (below -1.5 standard deviations) monthly eastward transient and QS WAF events.
-According to Figure 9c, in the LN simulations the eastward propagation of

-415 transient eddies along the southern part of the US is clearly reduced, with very few events above the 1.5 standard deviations threshold, i.e. 0.3% for both the moderate (strong) LN forcing, respectively (Table 1).
-In contrast, the eastward transient WAF distribution is shifted to positive values for the strong EN forcing, while no sensitivity is observed for the moderate EN forcing.
-Strong transient WAF events occur on average for 13% of the months for the strong EN forcing.
+The sensitivity to the different ENSO SST forcings is shown as probability distribution functions in Fig. 9c, while Table 1 shows the percentage of the strong positive (above $1.5\,\mathrm{SD}$) and negative (below $-1.5\,\mathrm{SD}$) monthly eastward transient and QS-WAF events.
+According to Fig. 9c, in the LN simulations the eastward propagation of transient eddies along the southern part of the US is clearly reduced, with very few events above the $1.5\,\mathrm{SD}$ threshold, i.e., $0.3\,\%$ for both the moderate and strong LN forcing (Table 1).
+In contrast, the eastward transient-WAF distribution is shifted to positive values for the strong EN forcing, while no sensitivity is observed for the moderate EN forcing.
+Strong transient-WAF events occur on average for $13\,\%$ of the months for the strong EN forcing.

-An increased eastward QS WAF coincides with a weakening of AL and negative Z250/SLP over north-eastern Canada and 420 Greenland, which projects onto the negative PNA phase and the positive NAO phase (Figure 9d,e).
+An increased eastward QS WAF coincides with a weakening of AL and negative Z250/SLP over northeastern Canada and Greenland, which projects onto the negative PNA phase and the positive NAO phase (Fig. 9d and e).
 This response is strongly barotropic, which supports the fact that the circulation anomalies are indeed forced by QS waves.
-While for the increased propagation of transient eddies there is a robust decrease of the QS WAF over Canada (Figure 9b), the opposite is not true.
-During increased eastward QS WAF events, the westward transient WAF anomalies do not penetrate into the southern NAO region (Figure 9d), and thus there is a weaker impact there.
+While for the increased propagation of transient eddies there is a robust decrease of the QS WAF over Canada (Fig. 9b), the opposite is not true.
+During increased eastward QS-WAF events, the westward transient-WAF anomalies do not penetrate into the southern NAO region (Fig. 9d), and thus there is a weaker impact there.